xjz92/Attach-Dictionary/readme.md

 An implementation of Vaswani et al.'s [Attention Is All You Need](https://papers.nips.cc/paper/7181-attention-is-all-you-need.pdf) with [PyTorch](https://pytorch.org).
 An [early version](https://github.com/tnq177/nmt_text_from_non_native_speaker) of this code was used in our paper [Neural Machine Translation of Text from Non-Native Speakers
 ](https://arxiv.org/abs/1808.06267).

-It performs very well on both low-resource and high-resource translation tasks, sometimes 5 BLEU higher than other published Transformer baselines (see [Benchmarks](#benchmarks)), and it supports minibatched beam search decoding.

 This code has been tested with only Python 3.6 and PyTorch 1.0.

 ## Input and Preprocessing